BenGJ10/Complete-Machine-Learning-Notes/Machine Learning/README.md

 8. **Linear Discriminant Analysis (LDA)**: A classification method that finds a linear combination of features to separate classes.

+9. **Support Vector Machines (SVM)**: Powerful classification algorithms that find the optimal hyperplane to separate classes.

+10. **Bayesian Estimation**: Techniques like Maximum Likelihood Estimation (MLE) and Maximum A Posteriori (MAP) for parameter estimation.

+11. **Decision Trees**: Algorithms for classification and regression tasks using tree-like models of decisions.

+12. **Ensemble Methods**: Techniques like Random Forests, AdaBoost, and Gradient Boosting to improve model performance by combining multiple models.

 ---

 ## Notes